 As a proxy for firm value, Tobin's Q offers several advantages.
 First, it captures market perception, which is a critical component of firm valuation, as it reflects investor expectations of future profitability and growth potential.
 A higher Tobin's Q suggests that investors anticipate greater returns from the company and view its assets as having a higher replacement cost.
 Second, it provides insight into management efficiency in deploying the company's assets for value creation.
 Firms with high Tobin's Q ratios are often seen as being well-managed, leveraging their resources effectively to generate substantial market value.

 In this study, we focus on the impact of Environmental, Social, and Governance (ESG) scores on firm performance and valuation.
 We examine both the overall ESG score and the individual pillar scores: Environmental Pillar Score (EPS), Social Pillar Score (SPS), and Governance Pillar Score (GPS).
 The general ESG score reflects a firm's comprehensive sustainability practices, while the individual pillar scores provide nuanced insights into specific areas of performance.
 By analyzing these scores, we aim to determine how ESG practices influence operational efficiency, financial stability, and ultimately, firm value.

-Type of variable Variables Description Measurement Dependent variables Firm performance Pre-tax return on assets (ROA) Pre-tax income/Average total assets Firm value Tobin's Q (QTOB) Market capitalization/Total assets 1 ESG score Environment, social and governance score (ESG) The scores range from 0 Interest independent EPS score Environmental pillar score (EPS) to 100, a score of less than 50 is considered relatively poor and more than 70 is considered relatively good variables SPS score Social pillar score (SPS) GPS score Governance pillar score (GPS) ~ ~ ~ ~ ~ Ι Control variables Size of company Total assets (SIZE) Log (Total assets)
+Type of variable Variables Description Measurement Firm Pre-tax return on assets Pre-tax income/Average Dependent variables performance (ROA) total assets Tobin's Q Market Firm value (QTOB) capitalization/Total (QTOB) assets Interest Environment, social The scores range from 0 independent ESG score and governance score to 100, a score of less variables (ESG) than 50 is considered